 Central Vermont Regional Planning Commission’s regional boundary matches perfectly to the upper portion of the Winooski River Basin.
 It’s the Winooski River and its many tributaries that CVRPC has been involved with assessment and planning.
-CVRPC has been involved in stream geomorphic assessments across our Region utilizing the Vermont Agency of Natural Resources’ River Management Program Fluvial Geomorphic and Corridor Planning guidelines.
-Our partners for this work include the Friends of the Winooski River, Winooski Natural Resource Conservation District, the River Management Program, and the municipalities of Central Vermont.
+CVRPC assists the Vermont Department of Environmental Conservation in Tactical Basin Planning including the implementation of strategies within those plans.
+One key strategy that the CVRPC is heavily involved in is municipal stormwater master planning and assisting municipalities to design and construct stormwater treatment projects identified as priorities in those plans.
+CVRPC has also been involved in stream geomorphic assessments across our Region utilizing the Vermont Agency of Natural Resources’ River Management Program Fluvial Geomorphic and Corridor Planning guidelines.
+Our partners for this work include the Friends of the Winooski River, Friends of the Mad River, Winooski Natural Resource Conservation District, the Watershed Planning Program, the River Management Program, and the municipalities of Central Vermont.

-Please see our latest press release outlining our efforts with our partners: Joint_CVRPC_WNRCD_Basin Planning_Press Release
+See a recent press release outlining our efforts with our partners: CVRPC Tactical Basin Planning Press Release

 Please also enjoy this interactive StoryMap about the Basin Plan.

+The Lamoille Basin Plan is currently being updated!
 With one of its municipalities in the Lamoille River Basin, Woodbury, the CVRPC is embarking on another Basin Planning effort with the Department of Environmental Conservation to update the Lamoille Tactical Basin Plan.
-This following story map from the Agency of Natural Resources provides key information on Tactical Basin Plans and the process for their development.
+Click here for more information from the Watershed Planning Program at DEC on the Lamoille TBP update and/or view this Story Map.

 See the latest press release here for the Lamoille Tactical Basin Planning effort: Lamoille Tactical Basin Plan Press Release